mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 ### Get all the devices from an account

-The GET in this API enables you to get the configured and sincronized devices for your Mercado Pago account.
+The GET in this API enables you to obtain all configured and synchronized devices for your Mercado Pago account.

 ```curl
 curl -X GET \